nobodyme/blog/content/blog/aws-ai-league/index.md

 But what if synthetic data generation doesn't work?
 Then I'd have to look at actual sources on the internet-but data can be in different formats like PDF, webpages or CSV

 So, I looked for tools that allow us to scrape data from any available source format with minimal effort which is when I landed on [synthetic-data-kit](https://github.com/meta-llama/synthetic-data-kit) from Meta, which seems to be built exactly for this purpose, a CLI app that one can run locally to produce questions-answer pairs in the format of your choice.
 It also checks for duplicates and evaluates whether each generated pair is high quality.
 Seemed like a perfect fit.
 It internally uses LLM behind the scenes to generate these datasets and allows prompt customization as well.
-One limitation was the lack of direct Azure OpenAI model support, so I added it and built a thin wrapper to automate further; you can find the [source code here](https://github.com/nobodyme/aws-ai-league/tree/main/data-preparation/synthetic-data-kit).
+One limitation was the lack of direct Azure OpenAI model support, since I had access to that, I added that support and built a thin wrapper to automate further; you can find the [source code here](https://github.com/nobodyme/aws-ai-league/tree/main/data-preparation/synthetic-data-kit).

 At this point, I was clear on how to prepare data and which hyperparameters to experiment with, and all set for the competition.